Chapter 1: A Cheating Groom – Sexy Short Story

 He was a software engineer who worked remote, so he came and went as he pleased, living all over the place.
 Liam was more reserved, but was incredibly genuine, whereas Cullen tried to match his personality to his crowd.

 Cullen strived to be the loudest in the room, he always wanted all the attention.
-Liam was taller and wider than Cullen.
+Liam was taller and broader than Cullen.
 Cullen had the lean frame of runner and kept in shape with morning runs.
-Liam on the other hand, he had big shoulders and muscles peeking out from his t shirt.
+Liam on the other hand, had big shoulders and muscles peeking out from his t shirt.

 The first time I met Liam I had to swallow any not safe for boyfriend’s brother thoughts I was having.
 Seeing the two men next to each other, there were similarities in their faces and mannerisms, but Liam was larger, stronger.
 Liam was all man.
 Cullen made up for his shortcomings with attention seeking actions.
 At this moment, it was hard to see anything positive about Cullen, the two-timing bastard.